-We are registering the resale by the Selling Securityholders, or their donees, pledgees, transferees or their successors that may be identified in a supplement to this prospectus or, if required, a post-effective amendment to the registration statement of which this prospectus is a part, of 12,242,426 Class A Ordinary Shares.
+We are registering the resale by the Selling Securityholders named in this prospectus, or their donees, pledgees, transferees or their successors that may be identified in a supplement to this prospectus or, if required, a post-effective amendment to the registration statement of which this prospectus is a part, of: (i) 86,655,440 Class A ordinary shares, par value \$0.0001 per share, of the Company, including up to 9,010,567 Earnout Shares; and (ii) 5,933,333 Private Placement Warrants.

-In addition, we are also issuing up to, and registering the resale by the Selling Securityholders of 18,181,821 Class A Ordinary Shares issuable upon exercise of the Institutional Investor Warrants.
+In addition, we are also issuing up to (a) 11,500,000 Class A Ordinary Shares issuable upon exercise of the Public Warrants, which warrants were previously registered, and (b) 5,933,333 Class A Ordinary Shares issuable upon exercise of the Private Placement Warrants.

-We will not receive any proceeds from any sale by the Selling Securityholders of the Class A Ordinary Shares being registered hereunder.
+We will not receive any proceeds from any sale by the Selling Securityholders of the Class A Ordinary Shares or the Private Placement Warrants being registered hereunder.
 We will bear all costs, expenses and fees in connection with the registration of the securities offered by this prospectus, whereas the Selling Securityholders will bear all incremental selling expenses, including commissions, brokerage fees and other similar selling expenses.

 The Selling Securityholders may offer and sell, from time to time, some or all of the securities covered by this prospectus.
-As used herein, "Selling Securityholders" means the persons listed in the table in the section "Selling Securityholders", and the donees, pledgees, transferees or other successors-in-interest (as a gift, pledge, partnership distribution or other non-sale related transfer) selling securities received after the date of this prospectus from the Selling Securityholders that may be identified in a supplement to this prospectus or, if required, a post-effective amendment to the registration statement of which this prospectus is a part.
+As used herein, "Selling Securityholders" means the persons listed in the tables in the section "Selling Securityholders", and the donees, pledgees, transferees or other successors-in-interest (as a gift, pledge, partnership distribution or other non-sale related transfer) selling securities received after the date of this prospectus from the Selling Stockholders that may be identified in a supplement to this prospectus or, if required, a post-effective amendment to the registration statement of which this prospectus is a part.
 We have registered the securities covered by this prospectus for offer and sale so that those securities may be freely sold to the public by the Selling Securityholders.
 Registration of the securities covered by this prospectus does not mean, however, that those securities necessarily will be offered or resold by the Selling Securityholders.